Nicolas de Bonneville

 - Bulletin des Amis de la Vérité journalist

-- Discours de Brutus de Shakespeare translation translator
+- Discours de Brutus de Shakespeare translation has paratext translator

-- Extrait des Nouveaux essais de Nicolas Bonneville translation translator
+- Extrait des Nouveaux essais de Nicolas Bonneville translation has paratext translator

 - Extrait des Nouveaux essais de Nicolas Bonneville paratext author